SaharTarek/pdsnd_github/README.md

 SaharTarek-R-project

 ### Description
-Describe what your project is about and what it does
+For this project, the goal is to ask and answer three questions about the available bikeshare data from Washington, Chicago, and New York.

 ### Files used
 ('new_york_city.csv')